Electronic and Electrical Engineering (with Professional Experience) MSc

 When you complete the course successfully, your Master's degree and professional experience could lead to career opportunities in industries such as telecommunications, power generation and car manufacturing.

-The MSc Electronic and Electrical Engineering degree course (with professional experience) is accredited by the Institution of Engineering and Technology (IET).
-This MSc also qualifies, under the UK Engineering Council's Standard for Professional Engineering Competence (UK-SPEC), as the further learning required to register for Incorporated (IEng) or Chartered Engineer (CEng) status.
+This course is accredited by the Institution of Engineering and Technology (IET).
+It also qualifies, under the UK Engineering Council's Standard for Professional Engineering Competence (UK-SPEC), as the further learning required to register for Incorporated (IEng) or Chartered Engineer (CEng) status.

 What you'll experience